titan2903/server-setup-automation/README.md

 ### Prerequisites

 * The first time you have to have Python installed on your computer.
 If you don't have Python installed, you can install Python [here](https://www.python.org/downloads/)
+* Ensure that the target operating system you intend to automate uses [Ubuntu](https://ubuntu.com/)
+* If you require the Ubuntu operating system, you can install it by following the installation process provided [here](https://ubuntu.com/download)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation and Usage